Quantum accessible information and classical entropy inequalities: Abstract

 \section{Abstract}

 Computing accessible information for an ensemble of quantum states is a basic problem in quantum information theory.
-The recently obtained optimality criterion \cite{ljm} when applied to specific ensembles of states leads to nontrivial tight entropy inequalities that are discrete relatives of the famous log-Sobolev inequality.
-In this light, the hypothesis of globally information-optimal measurement for an ensemble of equiangular equiprobable states \cite{eng} is reconsidered and the corresponding entropy inequalities are proposed and proved.
-Via the optimality criterion, this provides also the first proof of the conjecture concerning globally information-optimal observables for quantum pyramids put forward in \cite{eng}.
+We show that the recently obtained optimality criterion (A.S.
+Holevo, Lobachevskii J. Math., \textbf{43}:7 (2022), 1646-1650), when applied to specific ensembles of states leads to nontrivial tight entropy inequalities that are discrete relatives of the famous log-Sobolev inequality.
+In this light, the hypothesis of globally information-optimal measurement for an ensemble of equiangular equiprobable states (quantum pyramids) (B.-G. Englert and J. \v{R}eh\'{a}\v{c}ek, J. Mod.
+Optics \textbf{57 }N3 (2010) 218-226) is reconsidered and the corresponding entropy inequalities are proposed.
+Via the optimality criterion, this suggests also an approach to the proof of the conjectures concerning globally information-optimal observables for quantum pyramids.